ploomber/projects/basic-tutorial/notebook.md

 ```

 <!-- #region -->
-You should see that Ploomber skipped running the load task since modifying the clean task didn't change it.
-You can save a lot of time by letting Ploomber automatically figure out which tasks to run, especially when those computations take a lot of time to run.
+You should see that Ploomber skipped the load task since the clean task is not a dependency.

 Ploomber also provides a convenient way to debug tasks.
 Imagine we found and error in our load step and we want to see what's going on, we can easily do so by starting a debugging session.